 How To Spot Mistakes: The only way to find mistakes on your credit reports it to review them yourself.
 You can get free copies of your credit reports once each year from each of the three major credit reporting agencies.
 In addition, you will want to monitor your credit scores each month (which you can do for free at Credit.com).
 If your score changes dramatically, it may be a sign that there is a mistake on your report.

-The details on your credit report has been supplied by creditors, and gathered from public record sources, such as the court system in the case of bankruptcies or judgments.
+The details on your free credit report has been supplied by creditors, and gathered from public record sources, such as the court system in the case of bankruptcies or judgments.
 If a creditor or other source that gathers this information makes a mistake (typing in an address wrong or Social Security number, for example), that error may wind up on your credit reports.

 Also keep in mind that credit reports are only compiled when they are requested.
 When you or a creditor requests your credit report or credit score.
 To do that, the credit reporting agencies will try to “match” account information they have in their databases to the consumer for which the report has been ordered.
 Usually that process works fine, but sometimes information about relatives or other consumers with similar names can get mixed up with yours.